bowang-lab/MEDIQA-Chat-2023/README.md

 > __Note__: Due to the non-deterministic nature of OpenAI's models and API, results may vary slightly from our reported results.

+## Pre-trained models, outputs and results

+All model outputs and results are available in the [data/paper](./data/paper) directory.

 ## Submission

-To submit, run the following
+To submit a run to the shared task, run the following

 ```bash
 ./scripts/submission/install.sh